Tide of Ukrainian refugees transforms Polish society

-Nearly immediately after Russian tanks rolled into Ukraine on February 24 last year, there was a forced exodus across Poland’s 535-kilometre long border on a scale not seen since World War Two.
+Almost immediately after Russian tanks rolled into Ukraine on February 24 last year, there was a forced exodus across Poland’s 535-kilometre long border on a scale not seen since World War Two.

 To date, nearly 8.1mn Ukrainians have crossed into Poland – the main refugee exit route – according to the Polish Border Guard’s daily reports.
 Almost 6.2mn have since crossed back.